 Step 1: Acknowledge your thoughts and emotions

 What are you really feeling?
 Why are you feeling that way?
 We sometimes use anger to mask more vulnerable feelings like guilt, hurt and fear (Psychology Today).
 Let us get to the bottom of our true feelings.
 We need to recognise these thoughts and emotions to figure out if they are justified or rational.
-You should ask yourself if it is rational for you to think of yourself a certain way.

 If the answer to this question is no, then jump to step 5.
 Recognising your thoughts doesn’t mean you accept them as true.
 But you must face them it you hope to quash them.
 If you ignore them, they will find their way back into your head, and sometimes when you least expect or want them.